Article by Dr. Paul G. Schempp

 d) evaluating the adequacy of possible solutions

 Thus, they are able to solve problems more thoroughly.
 In solving problems, experts also develop a series of contingency plans, so if the first solution is inadequate, they can assess, make adjustments and go with a second solution, or even a third or fourth.
-Due to their extensive knowledge and substantial experience, experts more often than not rely on an acutely developed intuitive sense in making decisions.
+Due to their extensive knowledge and substantial experience, experts more often than not rely on an acutely developed intuitive sense in making decisions and seeking solutions.

 Rituals and Routines

 Experts are unafraid to recognize their limitations, knowledge gaps and weaknesses.
-It was from recognizing and strengthening many of these deficiencies that led to them becoming experts.
+It was from recognizing and strengthening many of these deficiencies that led to them becoming experts in the first place.
+They also recognize that the world is constantly changing with new information and resources available.
 Experts are masters at assessing a situation to determine which problems will be most difficult for them to solve, weighing the adequacy of the solutions, and are keenly aware of the errors made and why they were made.
-They know they will make mistakes and willingly learn
+They see errors and failures, not as causes for embarrassment, but rather as magnificent opportunities to learn.
+The search for improvement begins with understanding what needs to be improved.
+By objectively and honestly assessing and identifying skill and knowledge deficiencies, and then taking corrective actions, the best continue to get better.